nordic-institute/xrd4j/documentation/adapter-implementation.md

   * extends `AbstractCustomRequestDeserializer<?>`
     * type of the request data must be given as type parameter
   * used through `CustomRequestDeserializer` interface
-  * must implement `deserializeRequest` method that deserializes the `request` element
+  * must implement `deserializeRequest` method that deserializes the request data content
 * `response serializer`
   * extends `AbstractServiceResponseSerializer`
     * is responsible for converting the object representing the response payload to SOAP
   * used through `ServiceResponseSerializer` interface
-  * must implement `serializeResponse` method that serializes the `response` element to SOAP
+  * must implement `serializeResponse` method that serializes the response data content to SOAP

 ### 3.2 Server example